victor-lf/google-search-results/README.md

 2. The `main`, which contains the results
 3. The `footer`, which contains some links

-In the `header`, I put the Google image, the form, the "apps" icon and the "Sign in" button inside a **flex container**, as well as the navigation links bellow.
+In the `header`, I put the Google image, the search field, the "apps" icon and the "Sign in" button inside a **flex container**, as well as the navigation links bellow.
 I found it easier to keep all aligned and to position some elements to the right.
 For example, the "apps" icon and the "Sign in" button, and the "Settings"